 My Education and Commitment to Continuing Education

-- American Academy of Esthetic Dentistry Award
+- Fellow of the American Academy of Implant Dentistry 2022

 Away from the Practice

-In my free time, I enjoy flying with my brother (who is a licensed pilot), playing golf, playing finger-style guitar, working my Vizsla bird dogs, and just having a good time with family on the weekends.
+I am a native of St. Bernard, Louisiana, lived in north Louisiana for 15 years.
+Now I’m a resident of Lakeport, CA. In my free time, I enjoy playing golf, playing finger-style guitar (badly and have performance anxiety), working my Vizsla bird dogs, and just having a good time with family on the weekends.